huaixinw/Estimations-and-Tests-of-Asset-Pricing/README.md

 The replication target is Table 5 of the above paper, which contains estimation of betas and standard errors.
 The main methods are Fama-MacBeth regression and Shanken-GMM adjustment (1992), we also add a simple function for Newey-West adjustment.

 NOTE:
-1. For now, the code only contains the "estimation" part, the "testing" part is processing.
+1. For now, the code only contains the "estimation" part, the "testing" part is in processing.
 2. file "asset pricing tests add if intercept.py" is the replication code.
-3. before running the code, one should download the data from the above link.
+3. before running the code, one should download the data from the above link (Prof.Asaf Manela's page).